 Q: What is it?

-A: It's a chance for the UiT community to enjoy reading and discussing a common book together.
-Because the club is run by the Center for Peace Studies, all chosen books will relate to some aspect of peace, war, or conflict.
-The chosen book is not meant to be academic in nature; it can be a work of fiction, a memoir, poetry - whatever the members decide upon!
+A: It's a chance for the UiT and greater Tromsø community to enjoy reading and discussing a common book together.
+Because of the club is run by the Centre for Peace Studies, all chosen books will relate to some aspect of peace, war, or conflict.
+The chosen book is not meant to be academic in nature; it can be a work of fiction, a memoir, poetry - whatever the participants decide upon!